irmen/Pyro4/docs/source/tipstricks.rst

 ========== ========== ============= ================

 The json serializer can't deal with actual binary data at all because it can't serialize these types.
-The serpent serializer is particularly inefficient when dealing with binary data, because by design, it has to encode and decode it as a base-64 string.
+The serpent serializer is inefficient when dealing with binary data, because it has to encode and decode it as a base-64 string (this is by design).

 Marshal and pickle are relatively efficient.
 But here is a short overview of the ``pickle`` wire protocol overhead for the possible binary types: